jonathanventura/spherical-sfm/README.md

 Code for our papers:

+Ventura, J., V. Larsson, F. Kahl.
+"Uncalibrated Structure from Motion on a Sphere", International Conference on Computer Vision (ICCV), 2025.

 Baker, L., S. Mills, S. Zollmann, and J. Ventura, "CasualStereo: Casual Capture of Stereo Panoramas with Spherical Structure-from-Motion", IEEE Conference on Virtual Reality and 3D User Interfaces (VR), 2020.

 Ventura, J., "Structure from Motion on a Sphere", European Conference on Computer Vision (ECCV), 2016.